getBoolean/pixez-flutter/.github/README_en.md

 A 3rd-party pixiv client built with Flutter.

-Modified to remove jailbreak detection!!!!
+Modified to remove jailbreak detection.

 Can access pixiv directly from Mainland China.